HTTPArchive/almanac.httparchive.org/src/content/en/2021/markup.md

 #See https://github.com/HTTPArchive/almanac.httparchive.org/wiki/Authors'-Guide#metadata-to-add-at-the-top-of-your-chapters
 title: Markup
 description: Markup chapter of the 2021 Web Almanac covering the use of elements, attributes, document trends, as well as adoption rates of new standards.
+hero_alt: Hero image of Web Almanac chracters as dressed as constructor workers putting togehter a web page from HTML element blocks.
 authors: [AlexLakatos]
 reviewers: [j9t, bkardell, shantsis, tunetheweb, rviscomi]
 analysts: [kevinfarrugia]